avkovalevs/citus13/README.md

 $ terraform apply
 ~~~
 The output will show you the private ip addresses which you need to add in /etc/ansible/citus13/hosts file.

-9. Run the playbook to deploy cluster
+9. Run the playbook to deploy the cluster.
 ~~~
 $ cd /etc/ansible/citus
 $ ansible-playbook -v -i hosts citus.yml --extra-vars "env_state=present"